 And in case you need more, there is a Contact page on this blog.
 Use it!

 Or should you be a reader that wants to add something, do that in the comment section?
-The blog post can be always updated and credit given to the minds with great ideas.
+The blog post can always be updated and credit given to the minds with great ideas.

 P.S.
 Feel free to translate in your local language and post it on your blog.
 I only ask for attribution and link back to my original post. 😉